 Stir in chopped

-, cover and simmer an additional five minutes, until tomatoes are softened.
+.
+Cover and simmer for an additional 5 minutes, until tomatoes are softened.
 Season with

 .
 Stir in